metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 - `name` (String) Name associated with the Port.
 - `port` (Number) The port on the given protocol.
-- `protocol` (String) The protocol (TCP, UDP, or SCTP) which traffic must match.
-If not specified, this field defaults to TCP.
+- `protocol` (String) The protocol (TCP, UDP, or SCTP) which traffic must match.If not specified, this field defaults to TCP.